 Aikido has brought my shouts of anger and displays of affection from being directed at the sky to being brought inwards towards the center of my being, as I now realize that ‘out there’ doesn’t really exist.

-I can only hope to imbue my child with my lessons learned on the mat, as one is never too young to learn from a good old fashion Shihonage:)
+I can only hope to imbue my future little girl with my lessons learned on the mat, as one is never too young to learn from a good old fashion Shihonage:)

 Thanks to Triratna Photos for the image!

 “Out of all the Aikido books, one thing is always consistent.
 What’s the first thing they say?
 ‘Fill your body with ki.’”
 This was said by one of the senior people in our dojo last night when we were working on our black belt material.
 We were just doing the most basic Aikido technique, tai no henko, with only that principle in mind.
 Another simple, yet profound, Aiki principle that has direct application off the mat.
 Allow me to explain.